-- (1) Applications proposed to be located in a census tract with a poverty rate below the average poverty rate for all awarded Competitive HTC Applications from the past three years (with Region 11 adding an additional 15% to that value and Region 13 adding an additional 5% to that value).
+- (2) Applications scoring higher on the Opportunity Index under §11.9(c)(4) or Concerted Revitalization Plan under §11.9(d)(7) of this chapter (relating to Competitive HTC Selection Criteria) as compared to another Application with the same score. - (3) Applications proposed to be located in a Place, or if located completely outside a Place, a county, that has the fewest HTC units per capita, as compared to another Application with the same score.
+The HTCs per capita measure (by Place or county) is located in the 2018 HTC Site Demographic Characteristics Report. - (4) Applications proposed to be located in a census tract with the lowest poverty rate as compared to another Application with the same score. - (5\(1) Applications proposed to be located in a census tract with a poverty rate below the average poverty rate for all awarded Competitive HTC Applications from the past three years (with Region 11 adding an additional 15% to that value and Region 13 adding an additional 5% to that value).
 The poverty rate for each census tract will come from the most recent American Community Survey data.
-If a tie still persists, then the Development in the census tract with the highest percentage of statewide rent burden for renter households at or below 80% Area Median Family Income (AMFI), as determined by the U.S. Department of Housing and Urban Development's Comprehensive Housing Affordability Strategy (CHAS) dataset and as reflected in the Department's current Site Demographic Characteristics Report. - (2) Applications proposed to be located the greatest linear distance from the nearest Housing Tax Credit assisted Development that serves the same Target Population and that was awarded less than 15 years ago according to the Department's property inventory tab of the Site Demographic Characteristics Report.
+If a tie still persists, then the Development in the census tract with the highest percentage of statewide rent burden for renter households at or below 80% Area Median Family Income ("AMFI"), as determined by the U.S. Department of Housing and Urban Development's Comprehensive Housing Affordability Strategy ("CHAS") dataset and as reflected in the Department's current Site Demographic Characteristics Report. - (2) Applications proposed to be located the greatest linear distance from the nearest Housing Tax Credit assisted Development- (excluding those Developments under the Control of the same Owner as the Application being considered in the tie) that serves the same Target Population and that was awarded less than 15 years ago according to the Department's property inventory tab of the Site Demographic Characteristics Report.
 Developments awarded Housing Tax Credits but do not yet have a Land Use Restriction Agreement in place will be considered Housing Tax Credit assisted Developments for purposes of this paragraph according to the property inventory included in the HTC Site Demographic Characteristics Report.
-The linear measurement will be performed from closest boundary to closest boundary of the Site presented at Pre-Application, if a pre-application is submitted, or the Site presented at full Application, whichever is closest.
+The linear measurement will be performed from closest boundary to closest boundary.

-§11.8 Pre-Application Requirements (Competitive HTC Only)
+§11.8.
+Pre-Application Requirements (Competitive HTC Only).